This activity is intended for healthcare providers delivering care to women and their families.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

-Cervical cancer rates in the United States are low, 7.8 cases per 100,000 women per year due largely to access to effective screening.
+Cervical cancer rates in the United States are low due largely to access to effective screening.
 Cervical cancer is believed with a high degree of certainty, to be the delayed consequence of infection with high risk or oncogenic human papillomavirus (HPV).
 The majority of HPV infections are transient and do not progress to cervical cancer.
-The consequences of cervical treatment harms can be significant and excisional procedures (LEEP, cervical cone biopsy) may increase the risk of a subsequent preterm birth.
+However, the consequences of missing precancerous or early cancerous lesions are potentially lethal and should be avoidable with appropriate screening.

 Take a post-test and get CME credits

 Are you an